FLHDE/windowed-mode-mouse-fix/README.md

 # Windowed Mode Mouse Fix
-Fixes the mouse snapping and stuttering that occurs when playing games that utilize `dinput8.dll` in windowed mode (e.g. cursor warping to the center when it is near the edges of the window).
+Fixes the mouse snapping and stuttering that occurs when playing games in windowed mode (e.g. cursor warping to the center when it is near the edges of the window).
+This only works for games that use DirectInput 8 (`dinput8.dll`).

 Credits go to [Laz](https://github.com/Lazrius) and [adoxa](https://github.com/adoxa) for the original hex-edit implementation.
 Additionally, thanks to [elishacloud](https://github.com/elishacloud) for inspiration on wrapping `dinput8.dll`.